electron/electron/docs/tutorial/security.md

 source directly, or by sitting between your app and the actual destination), they will be able to execute native code on the user's machine.

-> :warning: Under no circumstances should you load and execute remote code with Node.js integration enabled.
+> :warning: Under no circumstances should you load and execute remote code without the sandbox enabled.
 Instead, use only local files (packaged together with your application) to execute Node.js code.
-To display remote content, use the [`<webview>`][webview-tag] tag or [`BrowserView`][browser-view], make sure to disable the `nodeIntegration` and enable `contextIsolation`.
+To display remote content, use the [`<webview>`][webview-tag] tag or [`BrowserView`][browser-view], make sure to enable `sandbox` and `contextIsolation`.

 ## Electron Security Warnings